surgems/ec-events/content/collections/kids-rides/helicopters.md

         content:
           -
             type: text
             text: 'Take to the skies and pilot your own helicopter!
-Enjoy the views as you raise up and go around.'
+Enjoy the views as you raise up and travel around, taking in the views of the fair.
+Decorated with characters that your children will recognise and love, they''ll feel like they''re in their very own movie, soaring through the sky. '
       -
         type: paragraph
       -